And third hour now up and running on the Rush Limbaugh program.

 There are excesses always in a market.

-People speculate, they bet the wrong way.
+They bet the wrong way.

-I mean, there are excesses when it comes to, oh, I don't know, typewriter manufacturers in the day of the word processor.
+There are excesses when it comes to, oh, I don't know, typewriter manufacturers in the day of the word processor.

-Why look at all these people who used to make typewriters going out of business?
+Why, look at all these people who used to make typewriters going out of business.

 The market has clearly failed.